 Becoming a Member for the First Time

 Complete the Membership Application the first time you apply to The Nevada Registry for Career Ladder placement.
 After your application is processed, you will access your membership certificate from within your Online Portal.
 Your certificate will include your level on the Career Ladder* based on your documented formal education and experience (up to 4000 hours) and will be valid for one year.
-Use the Career Ladder Placement Checklist at the back of the Membership Application as a guide to ensure that your application is complete when submitted (incomplete applications will be recycled after a specified period of time).
+Use the Membership Application and Career Ladder Placement Checklist as a guide to ensure that your application is complete when submitted (incomplete applications will be recycled after a specified period of time).

 *Though considered active members of The Nevada Registry and in compliance with Child Care Licensing regulations for mandatory participation (if applicable), members with fewer than 1000 hours of direct service experience at the time of application are considered “Pre-Level” and will not be issued a Career Ladder level on their certificate.

 Career Development Files

 When you join The Nevada Registry, a confidential Career Development File is created on your behalf.
 Your Career Development File* contains:

 - Personal information from your initial Membership Application (home address, etc.)

 - A record of your current and previous employment